The True Cost of Cheap Consumer Goods on the Planet

 RedCloud, under Soumaya’s leadership, is at the forefront of driving sustainability across emerging markets.
 Our AI-powered Intelligent Open Commerce Platform provides in-depth visibility and transparency across supply and distribution chains, allowing brands, distributors and brands to gain better insights into the source of their goods, make informed, data-driven decisions, and prioritize partnerships with eco-friendly businesses.

-Open Commerce also connects merchants directly with brands and distributors, so they can buy from them, making it easier for sellers to streamline their inventory management and reduce waste.
+Open Commerce also connects retailers directly with brands and distributors, so they can buy from them, making it easier for retailers to streamline their inventory management and reduce waste.